Olla, Louisiana: History

 In 1890, the Olla Military Institute, a private military school was established.
-The first faculty members consisted of Riley J. Wilson, Ms. Olla Mills, John Paul Jones, Missy Robertson, Rev. Elijah Bryant, and Bell Murphy.
 The school flourished for several years until 1899, when a fire destroyed the campus.
 At this time, a public school, Olla High School, was constructed to serve the towns of Olla and Standard.
-In 1950, Olla, Urania, and Tullos High Schools closed, and consolidated as LaSalle High School.
-The Olla Elementary School now sits at the former site of the Olla Military Institute and Olla High School.
+In 1950, Olla, Urania, and Tullos High Schools closed and consolidated as LaSalle High School.
+The Olla Elementary School is located on the former site of the Olla Military Institute and Olla High School campus.